amishapatel001/mini-project2/README.md

 # Hi, I'm Amisha 👋

-# Portfolio
+# Rocks Paper Scissor

-Portfolio will consist of about myself,myself technical knowledge service I can provide to tha contact session.
+Rock paper scissor is a hand game usually played between two pwople,in which each player simultaneously forms one of three shapes with an outstretched hand.
+These shapes are rock , paper and scissor.

 ## Specific Features

-- Based on black and white background.
+- Based on coloured background.
-- Based on HTML & CSS.
+- Based on HTML & CSS and javascript.
 - Smooth scrolling and jumping to different section.
 ## Authors